basiqio-oss/Basiq-docs/docs/PLatform/webhooks.md

 To manage your webhook subscriptions, you can send requests to the /notifications/webhooks endpoint.
 You can use the following methods to manage your subscriptions:

-GET: Retrieve a list of your current webhook subscriptions
+GET: Retrieve a list of your current webhook subscriptions\
 POST: Create a new webhook subscription

-You can also send requests to the /notifications/webhooks/{webhookId} endpoint to manage a specific webhook subscription.
+You can also send requests to the /notifications/webhooks/\{webhookId} endpoint to manage a specific webhook subscription.
 This endpoint supports the following methods:

-[GET](https://api.basiq.io/reference/listappwebhooks): Retrieve information about a specific webhook subscription
+[GET](https://api.basiq.io/reference/listappwebhooks): Retrieve information about a specific webhook subscription\
-[POST](https://api.basiq.io/reference/updatewebhook): Update the details of a specific webhook subscription
+[POST](https://api.basiq.io/reference/updatewebhook): Update the details of a specific webhook subscription\
 [DELETE](https://api.basiq.io/reference/deletewebhook): Delete a specific webhook subscription

 ## Webhook Messages

 When a webhook is triggered for a certain event we will send you `message`.
 You can query and retrieve these messages by calling the APIs through the url:

-GET `/notifications/webhooks/{webhookId}/messages/`: [Retrieve a list of your current webhook messages](https://api.basiq.io/reference/listmessages)
+GET `/notifications/webhooks/{webhookId}/messages/`: [Retrieve a list of your current webhook messages](https://api.basiq.io/reference/listmessages)\
 GET `/notifications/webhooks/{webhookId}/messages/{messageId}`: [Retrieve a specific webhook message](https://api.basiq.io/reference/getwebhookmessage)

 An example of a webhook messages is shown below for the event `user.created`: